laccf/github-twitter-searcher/README.md

     mvn clean install

-Inside the folder `targets` will be generated the file
+Inside the folder `target` will be generated the file

     sportdec-app-1.0.0-jar-with-dependencies.jar